Top 10 Most Helpful Things for Job-Seekers

 The use of email is possibly the most significant change in the way people in the business world communicate with each other over the last 15-20 years.
 Most professionals respond much more favorably to an email approach than a cold phone call.
 Executives, company representatives, HR people and hiring managers rarely answer their phones anymore.
 Emails are much more likely to get through to the person you are trying to reach if it is targeted properly, and written well.
 That certainly doesn’t guarantee a response … and I am certainly not suggesting that email communication should replace phone calls or in-person meetings.
 In the end, direct live communication with actual people is the ONLY way business gets done, decisions get made, and people get hired.
 However, a well-written email can still be the most effective way to get your “foot in the door” – and it’s free and easy!

 Losing your job is a huge problem … but losing your employer-related health insurance can be much worse.
 In fact, it can be a matter of life and death!
 In 1986, congress passed the “Consolidated Omnibus Budget Reconciliation Act” (COBRA) which entitles anyone who was involuntarily terminated from a job at a company with at least 20 employees or more to extend their company’s group Health Insurance Benefits for a period of up to 18 months.
 Of course, anyone using COBRA must pay the full cost of those benefits.
 Extending your former employer’s group health insurance coverage at full cost with COBRA can be prohibitively expensive for many people.
-However, in most cases that cost would be even higher if you tried to get the equivalent coverage with private health insurance — assuming you could even qualify!
-[For more detailed information on COBRA, go to this website from the Department of Labor: "FAQs for Employees About COBRA Continuation Health Coverage."]
+However, in most cases that cost would be even higher if you tried to get the equivalent coverage with private health insurance — although with the advent of the Affordable Care Act (a.k.a.
+“Obamacare”) that may or may not still be true for everyone.
+The jury is still out on that one!
+[For more detailed information on COBRA, go to this website from the Department of Labor: “FAQs for Employees About COBRA Continuation Health Coverage.”]

 4. Job-Seeker Networking Groups